ReeceRobinson/garmin_gps_connector/Readme.md

 application to query the simulation for the data needed to drive your GPS device.

 You need a serial cable connected between your X-Plane simulation machine and your physical Garmin GPS.
-This can be an RS232 to USB adapter.
-The USB adapter will show up in the devices directory i.e., /dev.
+It is okay to use an RS232 to USB adapter if you have a Macintosh computer.
+The USB adapter will show up in the devices directory e.g., `/dev/cu.usbserial-143120` (I use a Prolific Serial/USB adapter).

-Modify the config.yml file with your serial device.
+Don't forget to modify the `config.yml` file with your serial device.

 The Network/Loopback interface is used to periodically query the running simulation for position and speed data.
 This data is formatted into a valid Garmin AviationIn formatted message and sent via the serial connection to your GPS device.
 Note you can run this application on a different machine to the one running X-Plane.

 You must connect your GPS to the machine running this connector.

+To run this application, first start X-Plane then run `GarminGpsConnector.py`.

+I.e., `python3 GarminGpsConnector.py`

 ## Garmin AviationIn Format Message Capture
 Finding information online for the Garmin AviationIn message format was too hard.
 Garmin has not published details of